 - After the initial 7 days, the voting period starts and lasts for 14 days.
 Once you submit your vote, you cannot change it.
 The voting power is equal to a validator’s total ONE token staked, and can vary in terms of voting power depending on delegation or undelegation.
 We have made this choice to passively include delegators in the governance process.
 If a delegator does not agree with the vote of the validator he/she delegated to, he/she can simply redelegate to another validator, to support it’s vote.

 - Final snapshot of voting power is taken at the epoch in which the proposal closes, so with epochs passing, you might see your total voting power vary a bit.
 The staked amount of ONE tokens at that time is your final voting power.
-For a proposal to successfully pass, 66% of all the staked tokens is needed to reach a majority quorum.
+For a proposal to successfully pass, the proposal must reach 51% of the total stake weight and 66.7% in favor of the proposal to pass.